tomsWebConsulting/twcsl/v7.0/Bedford Template Family/Store Page List Category Description Add/README.md

       product blocks where you want to have this effect.

-    * Add code from file **[store page list category description add.html][7]** to Website > Pages > Website Tools > Code Injection > FOOTER.
+    * Add code from file **[store page list category description add.html][7]** to Website > Pages > Custom Code > Code Injection > FOOTER.
 Refer to [Add code to code injection][9] for details.

 * Create a Dropdown page in Pages with the following settings.